revrkk/Emotion_detection_with_CNN-main/README.md

 ### run your emotion detection test file
 `python TestEmotionDetector.py`

 Sample video can be downloaded from https://www.pexels.com/video/three-girls-laughing-5273028/.
-One downloaded rename it to emotion_sample.mp4 and move it to sample folder
+Once downloaded rename it to emotion_sample.mp4 and move it to sample folder.